Concerns about services

-- Shared concerns from the CCG, Adult Social Care, Contracts, Public Health, regulatory bodies (Care Quality Commission), or other relevant people including whistleblowers or the general public or the Police.
+- Shared concerns from NHS Greater Manchester Integrated Care, Adult Social Care, Contracts, Public Health, regulatory bodies (Care Quality Commission), or other relevant people including whistleblowers or the general public or the Police.

 - An individual case that is so serious or unusual that it warrants being handled by this part of the policy.